JetBrains-Research/KEEPs/KEEP.md

 ### Issue categories

 1. Internal errors.
-   It is a case where we would like to have a special error type that is supposed not to be able to be accessible outside the function.
+   In this case we would like to have a special error state that is local to the current function/class(/package?)
-   Not only as a type (aka local classes), but also as a value (aka we do not expect to have this value in the input of the function or anywhere else).
-   This case may be viewed another special state
-   Firstly, it is demonstrated by the `last` function.
-   Secondly, it may be used
+   Example of such function is `last` function, class is `HashMap`.
+   This states is expected to express some internal states and does not be exposed outside of the scope.
+   Not as types but as values as well.
+   So this function/class is able to rely on the fact that this error will not be in the input parameters or anywhere else.
 2. External errors.
-   Exceptional states that could happen in the function.
+   In this case we would like to express exceptional states that could happen in the function/class.
-   Remove wrappers to express failable operations.
-   Unify different versions of functions in stdlib (`OrNull` vs `OrThrow`).
+   The example of this use-case are functions in stdlib with several overloads (`OrNull` vs `OrThrow`).
+   The desired output of this feature is to unify them in a single function which could be easily handled in both manner.
+   More precisely, it has to be easily transformed into exception and easily posphoned to handle using language features like conditional call and elvis operator.

 ### Background